 A written summary of the case will be placed in the student’s disciplinary file maintained by the Office of Community Standards, as well as in the Provost’s Office.

-No University sanction or academic penalty is imposed until final resolution of the charge(s) or until the deadline for an appeal has passed.
+No University sanction or academic sanction is imposed until final resolution of the charge(s) or until the deadline for an appeal has passed.